 The principal component of the 10 month Honours course is a research project conducted under supervision.
 In addition, students are expected to attend a journal club program, various safety courses, workshops and seminars, write a literature review and present seminars on their research work.
-In addition to meeting the entry requirements set by the College of Medicine, Biology and Environment (CMBE), students must have the agreement of a member of the academic staff to supervise their project and the agreement of the Convenor before their application can be approved by the CMBE Subdean.
+In addition to meeting the entry requirements set by the ANU College of Health and Medicine (CHM), students must have the agreement of a member of the academic staff to supervise their project and the agreement of the Convenor before their application can be approved by the CHM Subdean.

-There are a range of Merit -based Scholarships available to Honours Year students at JCSMR.
+There are a number of Merit -based Scholarships available to Honours Year students at JCSMR.